ereekaur/finance/README.md

 Levy-processes.
 One of these models is CGMY process

-_EXAMPLE 5_ At certain poker company one can play 30-player tournament with 10$ buy-in where top five placements are being paid.
+_EXAMPLE 5_ At certain poker company one can play a tournament consisting 30 players with 10$ buy-in where top five placements are being paid.
 In addition if you 'knock out' someone during the tournament, you will get so called bounty prize; at the beginning  everyone has a bounty of worth 2.5$ which progressively increases such that your own bounty increases with 0.5*(bounty of the dropped player) and you will win actual money same amount.
 Furthermore with the chance of 1/1000 you can win a jackpot worth 1500$.
-Suppose that the player is a skilled in a way that the vector (70, 23, 18, 15, 13, 0) corresponds to the probabilities   (3/100, 3/100, 4/100, 4/100, 4/100, 82/100) being placed
+Suppose that some player is a skilled in a way that the vector (70, 23, 18, 15, 13, 0) corresponds to the probability vector (3/100, 3/100, 4/100, 4/100, 4/100, 82/100) being placed
 top five in the sense that the tuples last element tells that you are placed 6-30 with the  probability of 82/100 and winning nothing.
 Moreover let us also define the random variable
 Y * 1.25 * 1.2^X describing bounty prize where X and Y are random variables itself taking values from {1,2,3,4} uniformly.
-Can the player break-even in the described tournament with the given statistics ?
+Is the player able to break-even in the described tournament with the given statistics ?
 With the above information we can simulate and get the following distribution of earnings in 1000 games: